beauterre/MG-asvg/README.md

 ### convert Animate
-I am now working on a quick tool to convert Animate files to this format. https://hjalmarsnoep.github.io/MG-asvg/converter/animate/convert_from_animate_svg_export.html An example of how to use the result is here: https://hjalmarsnoep.github.io/MG-asvg/converter.html
+I am now working on a quick tool to convert Animate files to this format.
+You can just drag the exported SVG's into the dropbox. https://hjalmarsnoep.github.io/MG-asvg/converter/animate/convert_from_animate_svg_export.html

+An example of how to use the result is here: https://hjalmarsnoep.github.io/MG-asvg/converter.html